symblai/symbl-js-sdk/README.md

 npm install symbl-node
 ```

-If you use the npm package, SDK import will not require an absolute path.
+If you use the npm package, SDK import will not require a relative path.

 ```js
 const { sdk } = require('symbl-node');